History of the Special Air Service: Iranian Embassy siege

-The Iranian Embassy Siege started at 11:30 on 30 April 1980 when a six-man team calling itself the 'Democratic Revolutionary Movement for the Liberation of Arabistan' (DRMLA) occupied the embassy of the Islamic Republic of Iran in Prince's Gate, South Kensington in central London.
-When the group first stormed the building, 26 hostages were taken, but five were released over the following few days.
+The Iranian Embassy Siege started at 11:30 on 30 April 1980 when a six-man team calling itself the "Democratic Revolutionary Movement for the Liberation of Arabistan" (DRMLA) occupied the embassy of the Islamic Republic of Iran in Prince's Gate, South Kensington in central London.
+When the group stormed the building, 26 hostages were taken, but five were released over the following few days.
 On the sixth day of the siege, the kidnappers killed a hostage.
 This marked an escalation of the situation and prompted Prime Minister Margaret Thatcher's decision to proceed with the rescue operation.
 The order to deploy the SAS was given, and B Squadron, the duty CRW squadron, were alerted.
 When the first hostage was shot, the Metropolitan Police Commissioner, David McNee, passed a note signed by Thatcher to the Ministry of Defence, stating this was now a "military operation".
 It was known as Operation Nimrod.

 The rescue mission started at 19:23, 5 May when the SAS assault troops at the front gained access to the embassy's first floor balcony via the roof.
 Another team assembled on the ground floor terrace entered via the rear of the embassy.
 After forcing entry, five of the six terrorists were killed.
 One of the hostages was also killed by the terrorists during the assault, which lasted 11 minutes.
 Scenes from outside the embassy were broadcast live on national television and soon rebroadcast around the world, creating fame and a reputation for the SAS.
 Prior to the assault, few outside of the military special operations community even knew of the regiment's existence.

 Peterhead prison

-On 28 September 1987 a riot in D Wing of Peterhead Prison resulted in prisoners taking over the building and taking a prison officer, 56-year-old Jackie Stuart, hostage.
+On 28 September 1987, a riot in D Wing of Peterhead Prison resulted in prisoners taking over the building and taking a prison officer, 56-year-old Jackie Stuart, hostage.
 The rioters were serving life in prison for violent crimes.
 It was thought that they had nothing to lose and would not hesitate to make good on their threats to kill their hostage, who they had now taken up to the rafters of the Scottish prison.
-When negotiations broke down, the then Home Secretary Douglas Hurd dispatched the SAS to bring the riot to an end on 3 October.
+When negotiations broke down, the then home secretary, Douglas Hurd, dispatched the SAS to bring the riot to an end on 3 October.
 The CRW troops arrived by helicopter, landed on the roof and then abseiled into the prison proper.
 Armed only with pistols, batons and stun grenades they brought the riot to a swift closure.